Find Affordable College Courses

 Out-of-state tuition fees for undergraduate students at University of New Haven are $42,898 per year.
 ME majors at University of New Haven take out an average of $27,000 in student loans while working on their egree.

-Read full report on Mechanical Engineering at University of New Haven
+Full Mechanical Engineering at University of New Haven Report

 You’ll join some of the best and brightest minds around you if you attend Northeastern University.
 The school came in at #5 on this year’s Best Value Mechanical Engineering Schools in the New England Region list.
-Located in the city of Boston, Northeastern is a private not-for-profit school with a very large student population.
+Located in the city of Boston, Northeastern is a private not-for-profit college with a very large student population.

 Full Mechanical Engineering at Northeastern University Report